rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

    Since folder `dist` is generated, its contents should not be edited.

-0. Start a web server (which calls Gulp task runner):
+0. Start a web server (after it runs Gulp task runner):

    <tt><strong>npm start
    </strong></tt>